Science POP Competition 2024

 Nicolas Valentini

-PhD student in Microbiology et Immunology
+PhD student in Microbiology and Immunology

-Le travail qu'effectue nos reins pour évacuer les "déchets biologiques" s'accumulant dans notre circulation sanguine au-travers d'une journée est souvent pris pour acquis.
+Le travail qu'effectuent nos reins pour évacuer les "déchets biologiques" s'accumulant dans notre circulation sanguine au-travers d'une journée est souvent pris pour acquis.
 Cependant, lorsque ceux-ci tombent malades, alors c'est tout notre corps qui en subit les conséquences.
 Le cœur est d'ailleurs très sensible à ces perturbations rénales et est même modifié au niveau cellulaire secondairement à cet excès de déchets (appelé urémie).
 Cette condition affecte sévèrement la santé des individus en maladie rénale chronique qui touche près d'un adulte sur sept en Amérique du Nord.
 Le grand défi derrière cette complication nommée "cardiomyopathie urémique", pour les experts en santé, est de trouver des traitements alternatifs efficaces.
 En 2024, la caractérisation de cette condition est encore incomplète, mais le futur est prometteur pour nos patients, car plusieurs équipes de recherche se penchent sur la question!

 The finalists – Media Challenge